 The introduction of Eight, another child experiment from Hawkins Lab, and the realization that there might be other kids with powers out there, means the show is definitely gearing up for something.
 Whether that’s an X-Men-style fight against Papa or simply the kids trying to cope with their powers remains to be seen, but we do know that no one is going to forget about Papa anytime soon.

-Do Stranger Things and IT take place in the same universe?
+Stranger Things and It take place in the same universe

-With the release of It, another ‘80s-inspired franchise, this year, fans of Stranger Things have been suggesting a connection between the two.
+The recent release of It, another ‘80s-inspired franchise, has prompted fans of Stranger Things to suggest a connection between the two.
 Viewers have noticed several references to various Steven King novels — including Firestarter and The Mist — since the series premiered in 2016, and season 2 has only bolstered the theory.

 One scene in particular really seems to cement this theory for fans, and it’s the one in which Bob tells Will about the clown he used to have dreams about when he was a kid.
 Because it’s heavily reminiscent of It and King’s character Pennywise, people have been asking if the two stories could take place in a shared universe.